Wall St up for 2nd day on brighter consumer outlook

 Helping to lift the mood on Wall Street, the Conference Board, an industry group, said its index of consumer confidence jumped to its highest level since July, handily topping economists' forecasts.

-Financial shares limited the advance, with the S&P financial index .GSPF down 0.6 percent.
-Shares of Bank of America (BAC.N) dropped 3.2 percent to $5.08, its lowest closing level since March 2009.
+Financial shares limited the advance, with the S&P financial index down 0.6 percent.
+Shares of Bank of America dropped 3.2 percent to $5.08, its lowest closing level since March 2009.

 Bank shares have been battered by worries that the impact of the euro zone crisis could spread through the global financial system and their losses highlight the fragility of any stocks rally until European Union policymakers resolve it once and for all.